 We often hear of eye injuries at work.
 But, do you know that while away from work and enjoying the holidays, eye injuries can occur?
 Eye injuries during holidays are caused by play and fun materials that are sometimes hazardous when used incorrectly or without eye protection.
 The common ones include:

 Fireworks cause eye injuries if particles projected from the blast enter the eyes.
-Due to the high strength of explosion and heat generated they often cause more than one type of injury with increased risk of vision loss.
+Due to the high strength of explosion and heat generated, they often cause more than one type of injury with an increased risk of vision loss.
 The common types of injuries are scratches, tears and burns.
 They can also cause penetration injuries.
 To prevent eye injuries due to fireworks;